Manevolent/ts3j/README.md

 TS3J is an open-source implementation of the reverse-engineered Teamspeak3 full server/client protocol, as an adaptation of Splamy's C# TS3Client source code.
 You can find that here: https://github.com/Splamy/TS3AudioBot/.

-(Shameless plug) If you want to deliver a great music bot, check out ffmpeg4j, a wrapper around the native C library FFmpeg, to get insanely low CPU usage on your YouTube video downloads, audio playback:
+(Shameless plug) If you want to deliver a great music bot, check out ffmpeg4j, a wrapper around the native C library FFmpeg, to get insanely low CPU usage on your YouTube video downloads (or streams if you don't want to hit disk), and audio playback:

 https://github.com/Manevolent/ffmpeg4j